2409xoc/node/blog/demotivation.md

 Worst part is, I don't really know how to fix any of this.
 Maybe if I just keep pushing I'll find something I actually enjoy, or maybe I'll traverse life without any sense of direction.
 Both seem equally as fucked.

 I have this dumb urge to change everything, and move everything around, just to see if it'll get my motivation juices flowing (spoiler alert: it doesn't).
 I've done this so many times: rewrites and deletions, and it never really works.

+Bringing me to my next notion of business: should I completely scrap this site to start over, or maybe just some simple (but required?) rewrites.